The following are samples of how you may use the coding systems identified in the article, Code Table and Feature Plotting.

 Example 2 - Using Requested Symbols

-In the example shown above, a gulley is placed at points 2 and 4, using 1Pt Requested and the comma code ,S. The gulley takes the alignment from the feature and is directional.
+In the example shown above, a gulley is placed at points 2 and 4.
+The Symbol shown at these points was created by using 1-Pt Requested in the Symbols menu and added the comma code ,S to the individual points.
+The gulley takes the alignment from the feature and is directional.
 If the line is reversed the gulley would appear on the bottom of the line.
+In addition, we also used the attribute M to add a gate between points 3 and 4.

 Example 3 - Changing Codes Using N= or / (Import Only)

-Coding for Pnt# 4: FE/GT and Pnt# 5: GT/HE and no Dimensions are required. n4ce will convert these into N= when importing codes.
+Coding for Point# 3: FE/GT and Point# 4: GT/HE and no Dimensions are required. n4ce will convert these into N= when importing codes.

 Code Table Conventions |